Fuchs Corneal Dystrophy Patients Can Regain Visual Acuity

 The cornea of the eye is essential for healthy vision.
 It allows light to pass through it to the pupil, ultimately resulting in clear vision.
 When the cornea swells from Fuchs Corneal Dystrophy, this swelling interferes with the natural passage of light through your visual system, causing blurry, distorted vision.

-FCD is passed genetically, so if there’s a family history of the disease, Dr. Mark Rinkov recommends getting it checked out as early as possible.
+FCD is passed genetically, so if there’s a family history of the disease, Dr. Cursaro recommends getting it checked out as early as possible.
 The sooner, the better.

 Fuchs Corneal Dystrophy and Low Vision